gacela-project/gacela-project.com/content/about-gacela/_index.md

     └── ...
 ```

 Gacela is coupled in your application as the `application` layer.
-It uses some design patterns (`facade` and `factory`) in order to accomplish this idea.
+It uses some design patterns (`Facade` and `Factory`)
+to accomplish this idea.

 ## Facade

-The responsibility of the Facade is to provide a simplified interface in order to hide the domain implementation.
+The responsibility of the Facade is to provide a simplified interface to hide the domain implementation.

-In Gacela, the facade is the entry point of your module, it will just give you the method with the possible actions this module can do.
+In Gacela, the Facade is the entry point of your module.
+It will simply give you the methods with the possible actions
+this module can do.

 ## Factory

-The responsibility of the Factory is to orchestrate the different classes, and it's dependencies (through `dependency provider` or `config`).
+The Factory's responsibility is to orchestrate the different classes and it's dependencies
+(through Dependency Provider or Config).

-Basically, the factory class creates the classes of your logic and it's dependencies, when ready, they are provided to the facade.
+The Factory class creates the classes of your logic and its dependencies.
+They are provided to the Facade.
 It's a layer between the user and your domain.

+## Dependency Provider

+The communication between different modules it's done via their Facades because they are the main entry point of a
+module.
+The main difference between Factories and Dependency Providers is that Factories are responsible for in-module
+dependencies, while Dependency Providers are responsible for module-to-module dependencies.

+## Config

+This concept is not a design pattern itself, but it's designed in a way that you can easily access all config values in
+your modules, and it's accessible from the Factory out of the box.
+The Config allows you to construct your business
+objects with specific configuration values clearly and straightforwardly.